PrismarineJS/prismarine-auth/docs/API.md

 }
 ```

-You could create a minimal in memory cache like this:
+As an example of usage, you could create a minimal in memory cache like this (note that the returned class instance implements all the functions in the interface linked above):

 ```js
 class InMemoryCache {